Classic Tetris Monthly Rules and Guidelines

 Handcam/Facecam

-- Masters Events, Challengers Circuit: Handcam is required while Facecam is strongly preferred.
-Failure to comply can result in disqualification.
+- – Challengers Circuit: Handcam is required while Facecam is strongly preferred.

-- Futures Circuit, Community Tournaments: Handcam and Facecam are voluntary and not required, but still preferred.
+- – Futures Circuit, Hopefuls Circuit, Community Tournaments: Handcam and Facecam are voluntary and not required, but still preferred.

-- To join CTM in an upcoming month, follow the instructions on the ctm.gg to submit a qualifier.
+- To join CTM in an upcoming month, you will need to follow the instructions below on https://go.ctm.gg to submit a qualifier.

 - Once qualifying has ended, brackets will be created.
 Should you wish to withdraw, do so within 24 hours after qualifying has ended.
 No penalty will be given to players who withdraw during this timeframe.